datawowio/datawow-python/README.md

 ```
 ---
 ### `datawow.predictions` module
-In the prediction module, we have 1 APIs
+In the prediction module, there are 1 APIs

 ```python
 >>> ks.Predictor()